planetxpress/discord-konnfer-ksk/README.md

 @KSK help - Displays the Discord bot help message.
 ```

-For strings longer than 2,000 characters, simply click the **Upload** button when prompted by Discord.
+If Discord tells you that your message is too large, simply click the **Upload** button when prompted.
 The bot can handle KSK data either directly in the message or accompanied by an uploaded text file.

 ### Getting the string
 >Select the **Export** button in the **Config** tab.
 KSK only enables this tab for admin users.